Shuric1992/Shuric1992/README.md

 # Welcome to my page, nice to see you 👋
 ## About myself:
 I'm a Junior Manual QA Engineer.
 I have always been interested in the software development process.
-I like to check softwareproducts foroperability, as well as improve theirquality.
+I like to check software products foroperability, as well as improve their quality.
-This is creative work toimprove theuser experienceoftheproduct. :wink:
+This is creative work to improve the user experience of the product. :wink:

 ## My CV
 [Link to my CV](https://drive.google.com/file/d/1KMKn3UkN_5t5vIX_6gdQlQbYVSwmfFja/view?usp=sharing)